alexandermahr-bo/redmine-x-docker-compose/README.md

-# docker-compose setup for redmine vanilla
+# docker-compose setup for redmineX

 Run the setup via: